colinmurphy1/gamecache-backend/README.md

 2. Create an `.env` file using the example located at `.env-example`.

+3. Create a `config.json` file in the `config/` directory using the example file, `config.json.example`.

-3. Create the database on mysql or mariadb, and configure the connection parameters in `.env`.
+3. Create the database table on mysql or mariadb, and configure the connection parameters in `.env` and `config/config.json`

 3. Run migrations